estalvgs1999/estalvgs1999/README.md

 ### 👨🏻‍💻 About Me

 💡 I'm an Computer Engineer from the Technological Institute of Costa Rica, currently working as a Mid Backend Developer with 3 years of professional experience.
 I'm passionate about learning new technologies and enhancing my skills.

-🚀 &nbsp;I'm on the way to the dark side of programming, I love working on Algorithms, Automation, Databases, and Servers.\
+🚀 I'm on the way to the dark side of programming, I love working on Algorithms, Automation, Databases, and Servers.\

-✍️ &nbsp;I also like music, design, good books, physics and science fiction movies.
+✍️ I also like music, design, good books, physics and science fiction movies.

 ### 🛠 Tech Stack